Salad greens are easy and quick to grow and are rich in vitamins and minerals.

 - Beets: 45 days to harvest; 9 plants per square foot.

 Step 7: Combat pests.
 Flea beetles, snails, and slugs are common salad garden pests.
-Flea beetles can leave small holes in leafs; snails and slugs will chew leaves usually from the leaf edges inward.
+Flea beetles can leave small holes in leaves; snails and slugs will chew leaves usually from the leaf edges inward.
 A floating row cover of spun polyester anchored around the edges with boards or soil will exclude flea beetles, snails, and slugs.
 Rabbits, voles, and birds can be excluded by placing bird netting across the planting bed.

 Step 8: Harvest.
 Harvest salad greens with scissors just above the soil line.
 Many greens are cut-and-come-again—meaning new leaves will sprout from the same just a few weeks after leaves are harvested.
 Most salad greens will keep producing until either a hard frost comes in autumn or winter or until extra warm weather arrives in spring.
 If a hard freeze is forecast, cover your greens with a clear plastic sheeting tunnel to keep them warm and producing; if hot weather is forecast in spring, harvest before the heat hits otherwise greens will bolt and set seed—which leaves greens bitter tasting.
-Where freezing weather is common, protect greens by planting them under the protection of plastic tunnel; that way you can grow greens through the winter.
+Where freezing weather is common, protect greens by planting them under the protection of a plastic tunnel; that way you can grow greens through the winter.

 Step 9: Serving.
-For best flavor serve salad greens the same day you harvest them.
+For the best flavor serve salad greens the same day you harvest them.
 Rinse greens thoroughly to wash away soil and grit.
 A salad spinner is a convenient way to clean and dry greens.
 Press greens between paper towels to absorb excess moisture before serving.

 Step 10: Next season.
 When the salad greens growing season is ended, add aged compost or aged manure to the planting bed or container to renew nutrients.
-If you grow salad greens in small containers, it’s probably best to simply use new planting mix each season.
-For large garden beds, plant a cover crop of buckwheat (sow spring to midsummer), annul rye grass (sow spring through fall), or winter peas (sow in fall or early spring) to return nitrogen to the soil.
+If you grow salad greens in small containers, it’s probably best to simply use a new planting mix each season.
+For large garden beds, plant a cover crop of buckwheat (sow spring to midsummer), annul ryegrass (sow spring through fall), or winter peas (sow in fall or early spring) to return nitrogen to the soil.